-Change of control and asset sales

-If we experience a "change of control triggering event," we will be required to make an offer to purchase the notes at a purchase price of 101% of the principal amount thereof, plus accrued and unpaid interest to the purchase date.
-See "Description of the Notes-Change of Control."
+Change of control triggering event If we experience a "change of control triggering event," we will be required to make an offer to purchase the Notes at a purchase price of 101% of the principal amount thereof, plus accrued and unpaid interest to but excluding the purchase date.
+See "Description of the Notes-Change of Control Triggering Event." --- ---